 BEA and BOAC trace their history of what was then known as London airport to the 1940s, replacing Croydon and Northolt airports as their hubs.

 BOAC operated its first service from London Heathrow in 1946 and BEA in 1950.
 Heathrow has been BA’s principal UK hub for the entirety of its existence.
 Attempts to create a second hub at Gatwick failed and BA has withdrawn virtually all operations from UK regional airports.

 BA’s time at Heathrow has not always been a happy one.
-As an airport that is virtually full there is little slack to withstand any operational disruption.
-Before the opening of Terminal 5 BA had signifiant problems with punctuality and baggage handling, particularly for transfer passengers.
+As the airport is virtually full there is little slack to withstand any operational disruption.
+Before the opening of Terminal 5 BA had significant problems with punctuality and baggage handling, particularly for transfer passengers.

 It has also not always had a good working relationship with the airport.
 Events such as the opening of Terminal 5 and the snow disruption at Christmas 2010 exposed a dysfunctional working relationship between Heathrow and its airlines.

 Lessons have been learned and relations between the airports and airlines have improved at an operational level.
 The overall reputation of Heathrow has improved immeasurably.
 And for all its faults, Heathrow remains a hugely attractive source of premium traffic.
 So much so that rival airlines are prepared to pay tens of millions of dollars for a single pair of arrival and departure slots.

 However, BA’s parent company IAG does not pull any punches regarding the costs of the third runway and effectively accuses Heathrow of misleading the public on its cost.